risingwavelabs/risingwave-docs-legacy/docs/guides/supabase-integration.md

 );
 ```

-### Trending Hashtags
+### Get trending hashtags in real-time

-The following SQL statement creates a materialized view in RisingWave to show the daily trending hashtags.
+The following SQL statement creates a materialized view in RisingWave to get the daily trending hashtags.

 ```sql
 CREATE MATERIALIZED VIEW hot_hashtags AS WITH tags AS ( SELECT